Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Ian Macpherson - Simmons & Company International

 Good.
 I appreciate that.
-And, yeah, the idea of honoring contracts (37:27) sometimes a long forgotten idea (37:29).
+And, yeah, the idea of honoring contracts is sometimes a long forgotten ideal.
 Thanks for the answers.
 I'll pass it over.

 Operator